 The U.S. Supreme Court invited the U.S. solicitor general's comments on petition to review a Ninth Circuit decision expanding jurisdiction under the Foreign Sovereign Immunities Act.

 The court recently addressed the ever-present question of FDA preemption of state-law pharmaceutical claims, specifically those arising under Texas law.

-By David L. Schwan
+By Deborah A. Elsasser and David L. Schwan

 Veteran litigator Douglas Maag details how U.S. economic and trade sanctions can affect the handling of mass-tort claims.
 (8:13 min)